 - Camera effects: Tap on the camera icon on the top left corner (or swipe right from news feed) to try it out.
-It offers masks, frames and interactive filters that can be applied to photos and videos. - Direct Sharing: If you want to share photos and videos with specific friends rather than via a story, Facebook offers a "Direct" option that's designed for aboring individual photos and videos.

-designed for sharing individual photos and videos with specific friends for a limited time.
+It offers masks, frames and interactive filters that can be applied to photos and videos. - Direct Sharing: If you want to share photos and videos with specific friends rather than via a story, Facebook offers a "Direct" option that's designed for sharing individual photos and videos with specific friends for a limited time.
 When you use Direct, your friends will be able to view your photo or video once and replay it or write a reply.